0xh3xa/algorithms/README.md

 * KMP in linear time can we improve over that? yes : D

+* Rather than scan elements from left to right will do scan from right to left

+, to know fast if then end pattern matches or not to avoid from 1 to M-1

+* Key here: find the mismatch quickly

 * Steps
     - Scan characters in pattern from right to left
     - Can skip as many as M text chars when finding one not in the pattern

+* How much to skip?

+    - Pre-compute index of rightmost occurrence of character c in pattern (-1 if character not in the pattern)

 * Property. substring search with the Boyer-Moore mismatched character heuristic takes about ~ `N / M` character compares to search for a pattern of length M in a text of length N